rwxrob/zet/docs/1759/README.md

-# Q: What is `pomo` and how to I get it?
+# Q: What is pomo and how do I get it?

-* Pomodoro method for time management jkdf
+The pomo command is a tool I created for doing my own version of Pomodoro method for time tracking (which you can easily search).
+This video shows how to get mine and incorporate it into your TMUX configuration.
+My pomo has some things that are not normally associated with such timers:

+* Set durations to the top of the upcoming hour
+* Set sub-intervals for sprinting within a larger duration
+* Get warnings when within a certain distance from the end
+* Full Bonzai stateful command branch integration (ex: z pomo ...)

+I prefer to take 10 minute breaks at the top of the hour so that people can follow along with me consistently while streaming and such and know when I will be "at the water cooler" next available to chat or whatever.